Life Insurance with Hirschsprung’s Disease.

 Can I qualify for life insurance if I have been diagnosed with Hirschsprung’s Disease?

 Yes, individuals who have been diagnosed with Hirschsprung’s Disease can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, some may even be able to qualify for a Preferred rate.
+In fact, some may even be able to qualify for a no medical exam life insurance policy at a Preferred rate.

 The only real question will be…